YannickGalow/Zentra-iOS/README.md

 ### Welcome to Zentra

-Zentra is a sleek iOS application designed for Hypixel Skyblock players and enthusiasts.
-The app features a beautiful liquid glass design with modern glassmorphism effects, providing an elegant and intuitive user experience.
+Zentra is a sleek iOS application with a beautiful liquid glass design featuring modern glassmorphism effects, providing an elegant and intuitive user experience.
+The app's specific purpose and identity are currently under development.

 ### Key Features

-#### 🎮 Hypixel Skyblock Integration
+#### 🔧 Features (Under Development)
-- **Bazaar Tracker**: Track and monitor Hypixel Skyblock bazaar prices in real-time
+- **Bazaar Tracker**: Track and monitor prices in real-time
-- **Bazaar Profit Calculator**: Calculate potential profits from bazaar trading opportunities
+- **Bazaar Profit Calculator**: Calculate potential profits from trading opportunities
 - **Price Alerts**: Set up alerts for specific item prices
 - **Saved Items**: Save frequently tracked items for quick access

+*Note: These features are currently included but the app's primary purpose is yet to be determined.*

 #### 🎨 Theming System
 - **Pre-installed Themes**: